oppia/oppia-web-developer-docs/Google-Summer-of-Code-2025.md

 **Q: Is it okay if I only focus on the frontend or backend?**

-A: This probably depends on the project(s) you wish to apply for.
+A: This probably depends on the project(s) you wish to apply for; check their "required skills" sections.
 However, note that most projects are full-stack and require ability in both the frontend and backend.
 We recommend becoming familiar with both of these, since this will open up more opportunities for you, as the projects we work on at Oppia often touch multiple layers of the stack.

 **Q: What is the minimum number of PRs that one should have?**